communityinclusion/catada.info/pages/state.md

 <p>The ATRCs also provide the following valuable services: </p>

 <p><ul>
-<li>- Public Awareness: Provide information on the availability, benefits, and costs of AT devices and services.</li>
+<li>Public Awareness: Provide information on the availability, benefits, and costs of AT devices and services.</li>
-<li>- Training: Offer instructional events to increase knowledge and skills regarding AT.</li>
+<li>Training: Offer instructional events to increase knowledge and skills regarding AT.</li>
-<li>- Technical Assistance: Help organizations make their programs and services accessible to people with disabilities.</li>
+<li>Technical Assistance: Help organizations make their programs and services accessible to people with disabilities.</li>
-<li>- Information and Assistance (I&A): Provide accurate and timely responses to AT-related questions.</li></ul>
+<li>Information and Assistance (I&A): Provide accurate and timely responses to AT-related questions.</li></ul>
 </p>

 <h3>ATRC Locations and Contact Information</h3>